-In this clip, Howard Zinn recalls working with Whitney Young Jr., (July 31, 1921 – March 11, 1971) civil rights leader and head of the National Urban League, on desegregation efforts in the South.
-“You can learn… Read More
+Whitney Young Jr. (July 31, 1921 – March 11, 1971) was a civil rights leader and head of the National Urban League.
+In the documentary The Powerbroker (2013), Howard Zinn recalls working with Young on desegregation efforts in the South:… Read More

 Originally broadcast on “What’s Happening Mr. Silver?” on WGBH Boston, Howard Zinn lauds Eartha Kitt and Dr. Benjamin Spock for their public resistance and calls on everyone to actively resist and protest social injustice.
 What’s Happening Mr….
 Read More